Lindsey Wright: Professional career

 In 2003, Wright turned professional in June and competed on the Futures Tour, where she won the GE FUTURES Professional Golf Classic.
 She tied for 54th at the LPGA Final Qualifying Tournament to earn non-exempt status for the 2004 LPGA season.
 In 2004, she competed on the Futures Tour, where she won the Bank of Ann Arbor FUTURES Golf Classic and finished second on the money list to earn exempt status for the 2005 LPGA season.
 In 2005, she recorded a season-best tie for fifth at the Longs Drugs Challenge.
 In 2006, she recorded a season-best tie for sixth at the CN Canadian Women's Open and carded a career-low 66 during the second round of the Fields Open in Hawaii, where she tied for ninth.

 Wright recorded a career-best finish at the McDonald's LPGA Championship, where she finished fourth and tied her career-low 66 in the final round.
 She also tied for fifth at the Wegmans LPGA and at the HSBC Women's World Match Play Championship.

+Personal life

+Wright currently holds residence in both McKinney, Texas and Albury, Australia.
+Lindsay, who is also a qualified registered nurse, has been working as a full-time nurse after the prime of her career since 2018.

+Awards and honor

+She was a four-time All-American while at Pepperdine University.